dgaimpact/dga-platform/00_FOUNDATIONS/blueprints/BP-P5 - Relationship-Continuity-Blueprint.md

 ---

-FOUNDER DOCTRINE
+## FOUNDER DOCTRINE

 This Blueprint documents decisions already made.

 It exists to:
-• prevent relational pressure from re-entering the system
+- prevent relational pressure from re-entering the system
-• constrain interpretation of “follow-up” and “continuity”
+- constrain interpretation of “follow-up” and “continuity”
-• protect long-term trust
+- protect long-term trust
-• ensure execution respects availability over persistence
+- ensure execution respects availability over persistence

 If a downstream system, Execution Doctrine, SOP, or automation conflicts with this Blueprint, the conflict must be resolved here first.

 ---

-## 1. Authority & Scope
+## 1. Purpose & Authority

-**Document Type:** Blueprint (BP)
-**Pillar:** P5 — Relationship Continuity
-**Authority Level:** Governing (Intent & Boundaries)

-This document defines **what Relationship Continuity is and is not** within the Digital Growth Accelerator (DGA).
+This document is the **canonical governing authority** for Relationship Continuity within the Digital Growth Accelerator (DGA).

-It governs:
+It exists to:
-- relationship continuity intent
-- interaction boundaries
-- language constraints
-- conceptual continuity states
-- interaction with other operating pillars
+- define what Relationship Continuity is and is not
+- constrain interpretation and execution
+- prevent pursuit logic from re-entering the system under new labels
+- ensure availability is respected over persistence

+This Blueprint governs **intent and boundaries only**.

 It does **not** define:
 - workflows
 - queues or cadences
 - CRM behavior
 - tooling
-- field names or schemas
+- schemas or field names
 - automation logic

 Those are defined exclusively in Execution Doctrines, Registries, and SOPs.

 ---

-## 2. Purpose of Relationship Continuity
+## 2. What Problem Relationship Continuity Exists to Solve

-Relationship Continuity exists to ensure that **valuable relationships are respected over time without pressure, pursuit, or decay**.
+Relationship Continuity exists to solve a structural problem:

-It answers one question only:

-> How does DGA remain present, reliable, and available without chasing or escalating?
+> How does DGA remain present, reliable, and available over time **without creating pressure, urgency, or escalation**?

+The system assumes:
+- people are busy
+- timing varies
+- silence is neutral
+- non-response is not rejection

-Continuity is about **maintaining a stable line of connection**, not driving action, response, or outcomes.
+Continuity maintains a **stable line of connection**, not momentum.

 ---